 Never let the fact that you are a sophomore, junior, senior, or graduate student prevent you from submitting further financial assistance applications.

 Spend some time looking for scholarships designed exclusively for upperclassmen.
-The amount of scholarship money available will surprise you.
+The amount of scholarship money available might surprise you.

 For additional information on financial aid, visit College Financial Aid: 10 Free Websites You Need to Use.